matousek11/eshop-controller/readme.md

 ## How to consume API

+### One Product

 - Go on url `/api/product.php?id=[id]`.
 Response looks like: `{"id": 1, nameOfProduct: "Watch", "price": 15000}`.
+- If error occurs you will see `{"error": "Error"}`.

+### Array of products

+- Go on url `/api/products.php?starting=[starting]&length=[length]`.
+Starting varible tells on which id start and length tells how many products from start do you want.
+- If variable starting was 10 and length was 20.
+It would return Products from id 10 to id 29.
+- Response looks like: `[{"id": 1, nameOfProduct: "Watch", "price": 15000, imageUrl: "/img/watch.jpg"}, {"id": 2, nameOfProduct: "Tv", "price": 16000, imageUrl: "/img/tv.jpg"}]`.
 - If error occurs you will see `{"error": "Error"}`.

 ## Switch between ElasticSearch and MySql